VILLASframework/documentation/docs/node/hooks/dp.md

 hide_table_of_contents: true
 ---

-# Dynamic Phasor calculation / DFT
+# Dynamic Phasor (DP) Calculation / DFT

+The `dp` hook calulcates the dynamic phasor of a given signal by using Discrete Fourier Transformation (DFT).

 ## Implementation